lichess-org/lila-ip2proxy/README.md

   ```

   [More fields available](https://docs.rs/ip2proxy/1.0/ip2proxy/struct.Row.html)
-  depending on the columns of the IPProxy BIN database.
+  depending on the columns of the IP2Proxy BIN database.

 * `404 Not found`